simonangel-fong/Note_Tech/container/kubernetes/cka/storage.md

 A developer needs a persistent volume for an application.
 Create a PersistentVolumeClaim with:
 · size 100Mi
 . access mode ReadWriteOnce
-. using the storage class "csi-hostpath-sc" (installed)
+. using the storage class "local-path" (installed)

 Create a Pod that mounts this PVC at /data and verify that the volume is automatically created and mounted.